yomidevs/yomitan/README.md

   - [stable](https://addons.mozilla.org/en-US/firefox/addon/yomitan/)
   - [testing](https://github.com/themoeway/yomitan/releases) ※

 ※ Unlike Chrome, Firefox does not allow extensions meant for testing to be hosted in the marketplace.
-You will have to download a desired version and side-load it yourself.
-You only need to do this once and will get updates automatically.
+You will have to download the desired version and side-load it yourself.
+You only need to do this once, and you will get updates automatically.

 ## Basic Usage